harsh28032005/Blogging-Site/README.md

 example of a query url: blogs?filtername=filtervalue&f2=fv2

 ### PUT /blogs/:blog_id
 - Updates a blog by changing the its title, body, adding tags, adding a subcategory.
-(Assuming tag and subcategory blreceived in body is need to be added)
+(Assuming tag and subcategory received in body is need to be added)
 - Updates a blog by changing its publish status i.e. adds publishedAt date and set published to true
 - Check if the blog_id exists (must have isDeleted false).
 If it doesn't, return an HTTP status 404 with a response body like [this](#error-response-structure)
 - Return an HTTP status 200 if updated successfully with a body like [this](#successful-response-structure)